RuthyYao/RuthyYao.github.io/_posts/2024-11-29-Boost-the-Business-Growth-Through-Effective-Campaigns.md

 * Under Group 1, create two sub-groups:
   	* Sub-group 1: received impressions and also click the impressions.
   	* Sub-group 2: received impressions but didn't click the impressions.
-* Create a performance metrics for each group and compare metrics between the customer groups.
+* Create a performance metrics for each group and compare the metrics between the customer groups.

  	-> Performance metrics includes the page_views per user, page_views per visit, average number of products add to cart, purchase rate.